jkesselm/jkesselm/README.md

 - 👀 As @jkesselm, my primary interest is supporting Apache tools, specifically Xalan and Xerces
 - 🌱 I’m currently relearning how Apache has structured its repository
 - 💞️ I’m looking to collaborate on Xalan and Xerces right now; others possible
-- 📫 dev@[projectname].apache.org is preferred for project issues.
+- 📫 dev@[projectname].apache.org is preferred for Apache project issues.
 Email should work, but please be aware that it is being spamfiltered viciously.

 <!---
 jkesselm/jkesselm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.